 You may be ready to try your hand at school if the answer is no.

 Does it feel like you’re spinning your wheels?
 Are you getting irritated with your situation and the people around you?
 Want to jump ship and leave town?

-These may be signs that you’re restless and you need something to put your energy into.
+These may be signs that you’re restless and need something to put your energy into.
 School is a very productive outlet for that kind of feeling.

 3. You’re More Responsible

-It’s an absurd idea that young adults are expected to leave the house and enter a world full of hard deadlines and high expectations.
+It’s absurd that young adults are expected to leave the house and enter a world full of hard deadlines and high expectations.
 School is expensive, and running the risk of blowing it all because of irresponsibility and partying is unwise.